 The Stelvio is spacious and practical enough, and loads of fun to drive – but just isn’t quite on par with SUVs from Audi and Mercedes

 That said, there are few alternatives that can challenge the Alfa Romeo Stelvio for its enjoyable driving experience and only one comes close – the more expensive Porsche Macan.
 In the right spec, a Stelvio steers and grips almost like a sports car which is sure to put a smile on your face if you enjoy driving.
 There is a drawback – the suspension is firm over most roads and becomes quite bouncy on really poor surfaces.

 As for engines, your best pick is the 2.0-litre diesel.
 It has more than enough oomph for quick overtakes and it’s possible to get around 50mpg out of it in normal driving.
 The diesel, however, can be a tad clattery when cold making the smoother and quieter petrol a better bet if you drive mostly in town – it is considerably thirstier than the diesel, though.
-There’s also a 510hp performance model that is utterly bonkers – read our Alfa Romeo Stelvio Quadrifoglio review to learn more about it.
+There’s also a 510hp performance model that is utterly bonkers – called the Stelvio Quadrifoglio.

 You don’t need to go for the most powerful model to enjoy driving the Alfa Romeo Stelvio and if you’re willing to sacrifice some comfort and practicality, you’ll find the Stelvio to be an SUV that can put a very big smile on your face.
 However, to some, the roomier, comfier and more luxurious Mercedes GLC and Audi Q5 will still remain the go-to choice.